Vinayakteli22/QuoteCraft/README.md

 ⭐ If you find this project helpful, don't forget to give it a star!

   Let me know if you'd like me to tweak anything further! 🚀

+🚀 Usage
+Download the APK:

+Click here to download the APK
+Install the App:

+Transfer the APK file to your Android device.
+Open the APK file on your device and follow the instructions to install.
+Ensure you allow installations from unknown sources in your device settings.
+Explore the Features:

+Open the app to start generating, viewing, and sharing inspiring quotes.